 Indeed, as we will examine shortly, several people over the years who have been involved in the search for some of these mysteriously vanished people suggest some organizations within the power structure of the United States know a lot more about these strange occurrences than they publicly let on.

 And what’s more, this could be happening worldwide in much the same way.
-Only further research and pulling together of missing persons reports, from as far back as record go as well as ones from our contemporary era will reveal if there are such missing persons conspiracies taking place worldwide, to what extent the number of these missing people cases actually are, and above all, why are they happening?
+Only further research and pulling together of missing persons reports, from as far back as records go as well as ones from our contemporary era, will reveal if there are such missing persons conspiracies taking place worldwide, to what extent the number of these missing people cases actually are, and above all, why they are happening?

 Perhaps what is also fascinating about these cases is the multiple directions they could truly go in?
 For example, are we looking at cases of a wild animal or a Bigfoot creature attacking unsuspecting victims?
 Might there be a more rational but darker explanation revolving around secret government experiments?
 Might these cases even be ones of alien abduction?
 Or examples of portals and other dimensions to unknown destinations, themselves active for unknown reasons?